 Buying and moving into a new home is always a family affair.
 Since you pets are a part of your family, it only makes sense to include them in the process.
 What’s more, that process should always start by hiring a reputable realtor, such as an agent from Mountain Realty Group.
-It can also help to hold onto these pet-friendly tips to guide you through each step of this exciting journey.
+It can also help to hold onto these resources for families with pets to guide you through each step of this exciting journey.

 Finding a Pet-Friendly Home